Poetry holds a wide appeal across society and surprisingly, in the workplace too.

 As knowledge manager, I was looking for something that would reach people across the organisation.
 It had to be simple to implement, low key, easy to maintain, would entertain and inform, and still be professional.
 Ideally it would be a stress-reliever and not work-related.

-I was inspired by ‘Poems on the Underground‘, which has been running for 30 years on the London Underground.
+I was inspired by ‘Poems on the Underground‘, which has been running for over 30 years on the London Underground.
 I noticed that when reading a short poem on the Tube, I had to really focus and sometimes I needed to re-read them to grasp the meaning.
 And yet I never missed my stop.
 This got me wondering if this idea might work in the office environment.

 Also the language of poetry is generally succinct and to my mind, of a higher standard than every day prose.